Georgia to conduct full by-hand count of presidential race ballots, secretary of state says - KESQ

 Georgia to conduct full by-hand count of presidential race ballots, secretary of state says

-Georgia’s secretary of state announced Wednesday that the state will conduct an audit of the 2020 presidential race, recounting by hand the millions of ballots cast in the state.
+Georgia’s secretary of state announced Wednesday that the state will conduct an audit of the 2020 presidential race, recounting by hand the millions of ballots cast in the state, where President-elect Joe Biden is leading.

 “It will be an audit, a recount and a recanvas all at once,” he added.